Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Any business that’s aiming to go paperless should be investing in document management software.
 These tools make it easier to keep your digital files organized at scale.

-Google Drive and Dropbox are fine for personal use (I use them myself), but for business purposes, they just don’t offer as much as a true document management software.
+Google Drive and Dropbox are fine for personal use, but for business purposes, they just don’t offer the robust features true document management software.

 In addition to the simple storage and collaboration features offered by DMS tools, you’ll also benefit from enhanced security, regulatory compliance, advanced workflows, version controls, and more.